ahmad3213/4mu_acc_eff/README.md

 ``
 python -u plot2dsigeffs_JJ_eff.py -l -q -b --obsName="pT2mu_rapidity2mu" --obsBins="|0|1|2|3.5|5|6|7|8|9|10|12|15|20|30|40|_|-2.0|-1.75|-1.5|-1.0|-0.5|0.5|1.0|1.5|1.75|2.0|" --Mix >& sigeffs_pT2mu_rapidity2mu_JJ_4mu_eff.log &
+``

+--Mix: This options is same and does mixing of SPS and DPS sample with the ratio of 80 and 20 respectively.

+``
 python -u plot2dsigeffs_JJ_evteff.py -l -q -b --obsName="pT2mu_pT2mu" --obsBins="|0|2.5|5.0|7.5|10.0|20.0|40.0|_|0|2.5|5.0|7.5|10.0|20.0|40.0|" --symmetrize --Mix >& sigeffs_pT2mu_pT2mu_JJ_4mu_eff.log &
 ``

+--symmetrize: This option only appear here first time.
+These above last factors are caluclatued per event as function of pT of Jpsi and each event have two Jpsi mesons.
+Since the choice of Jpsi_1 and Jpsi_2 are random, so that why we should average non-dignal of matrix (i.e. after --symmetrize option there would an additional plot produced where element of matrix a13 = a31)

 Running Closure test: